Sup2point0/Assort/Yu-Gi-Oh/archetypes/Ninjato.md

 #### Deprecated Manifestation Spells
 In maybe the 3rd or 4th revision, I introduced the manifestation (Fusion-switching) gimmick.
 Originally, I created 7 Manifestation Spells.
 Yup, 7.
 All with different criteria, some increasing the Level, some decreasing it, some by 1, some by 2.

 Ther art was the same as the current *Manifestation* card art, but with each card in different colours (blue, green, yellow, etc.).
-1 of the Spellz returned a *Ninjato* Fusion Monster to the Extra Deck to then Summon 2 others at once.
+1 of the Spells returned a *Ninjato* Fusion Monster to the Extra Deck to then Summon 2 others at once.
 A bit strong, ngl.

 I pretty quickly realised how impractical and inconsistent it was to have 7 different Manifestation Spells (all of which require a Fusion to already be on the field...), and I retired the suite in favour of 2 much simpler Spells – Manifestation Magic to fuse, and Manifestation Magic to change.